Parkwood Trust

 Is there a waiting list?

-Yes, although the length of wait depends on the type of villa residents would like.
-Typically there is less waiting time for one bedroom villas and a longer wait for those wanting two bedroom villas.
+Yes, although the length of wait depends on the type of villa wanted.
+Typically the wait is from three years for one bedroom villas, from seven years for an average two bedroom villa and more than ten years for our largest villas.

 What is the minimum age of entry to the village?